Modeling Interface

 Click the icon to modify the model rendering style.

-Note:Real rendering and cartoon rendering cannot be enabled at the same time.
+Note:Real View and Cartoon cannot be enabled at the same time.

 # Capture